absmach/magistrala-docs/docs/events.md

 - `policy.remove` for policy deletion
 - `policy.list` for listing policies

 By fetching and processing these events you can reconstruct `users` service state.
 If you store some of your custom data in `metadata` field, this is the perfect way to fetch it and process it.
-If you want to integrate through [docker-compose.yml][mg-docker-compose] you can use `magistrala-es-redis` service.
-Just connect to it and consume events from Redis Stream named `magistrala.users`.
+If you want to integrate through [docker-compose.yml][mg-docker-compose] you can use `supermq-es-redis` service.
+Just connect to it and consume events from Redis Stream named `supermq.users`.

 ### User create event